jordanchongja/jordanchongja/README.md

 However, my current interests are the quantitative sides of the desk.
 I spend my time replicating academic papers, building simulation engines, and exploring machine learning applications in derivatives finance.

+---

 Currently, I am learning about market microstructure and volatility modeling.

-I enjoy bouldering, playing badminton, running and playing the guitar in my free time.
+In my free time, I enjoy bouldering, playing badminton, running and playing the guitar.

 My favorite book is Grit by Angela Duckworth and my favorite quote is by Theodore Roosevelt, as below: